mikelove/swish-demos/differential-transcript-airway.knit.md

 <img src="differential-transcript-airway_files/figure-html/unnamed-chunk-16-1.png" width="288" />

-To demonstrate that some of the DESeq2 calls are for transcripts where not all the four pairs have consistent effects from treatment, we can construct the following contingency tables:
+To demonstrate that some of the DESeq2 calls are for transcripts where not all the 4 pairs have consistent effects from treatment, we can construct the following contingency tables, showing that all of the Swish calls have all 4 pairs in the same direction according to a simple calculation of LFC, however DESeq2 has ~500 DTE calls which do not have consistent sign of LFC across the 4 pairs.

 ```r